vbhv14/pyross/README.md

 The library is named after [Sir Ronald Ross](https://en.wikipedia.org/wiki/Ronald_Ross), doctor, mathematician and poet.
 In 1898 he made "the great discovery" in his laboratory in Calcutta "that malaria is conveyed by the bite of a mosquito".
 He won the Nobel Prize in 1902 and laid the foundations of the mathematical modelling of infectious diseases.

-## About forked implepention & related queries:
+## About forked implementation & related queries:

 We have tuned some aspects of  the model to bring the results on ArcGIS dashboard &  fit the model with current data.
 And as well as introducing a lag of 10 days